Skip to main content

 No reminder (dash)No reminder has been created for this booking yet.

 PendingA reminder is scheduled and waiting to be sent.
-The scheduled date is shown on the badge.
+The Reminder column shows the scheduled date and which channels are configured (e.g., "Mar 15 - Email/WhatsApp").

 SentThe reminder was delivered successfully through all selected channels.
-Green channel icons show which channels worked.
+The column shows the sent date and channel names.

 Partially SentOne channel succeeded and the other failed.
 For example, email was sent but WhatsApp was not.
 You can still open WhatsApp manually to complete the send.